For all bids greater than $100,000, get our Express Application form:

 Swiftbonds does not charge for a bid bond (with two exceptions, see below).
-The reason that we don’t charge for a bid bond is that we will charge for the performance bond if you win the contract.
-The cost of a performance bond can vary widely depending on the amount of coverage that is required (see below).
+The reason that we don't charge for a bid bond is that we will charge for the contract bond if you win the bid.
+The cost of a bid bond can vary widely depending on the amount of coverage that is required (see below).

 Two exceptions for bid bond charges: